 8. Exercise Daily

-Daily exercise might sound like a lit of effort but exercising regularly actually gives you more energy.
+Daily exercise might sound like a lot of effort but exercising regularly actually gives you more energy.
 Even just a short walk at lunchtime or after work will help clear your head and boost endorphins (which reduces stress hormones).
-Make sure you plan your exercise for a time that suits you – I prefer to go to the gym in the mornings and ‘wake my body up’ and know it is done for the rest of the day.
-But you don’t have to pay for an expensive gym membership – you can easily do yoga or an exercise video at home, or go for a walk, run or cycle ride, or one of my favourites – go for a swim.
-Whatever you decide to do, choose an environment which helps you feel relaxed – could be a park, or at home.
+Make sure you plan your exercise for a time that suits you – I prefer to workout in the mornings and ‘wake my body up’ and know it is done for the rest of the day.
+You can easily do yoga or an exercise video at home, or go for a walk, run or cycle ride.
+Currently, there are loads of free workout videos/tutorials online, ranging in intensity.

 9. Turn off your phone